yolo2233/cross-modal-hasing-playground/README.md

 A repo for cross-moda hashing algorithms.
 The source code of some algorithms are not offered by the authors, we implement these models in tensorflow.
 While for other algorithms' source codes which are released, we call the original matlab code in python.
-The papers that have been implemented are as follows：
+Papers that have been implemented are as follows：
 * IMH
   paper: https://dl.acm.org/citation.cfm?id=2465274
 * LSSH